ANGER01/cs6350/README.md

 --SVM--
-To run svm.py first go to the svm directory and input python svm.py into the terminal and that is all you need to do
+To run svm.py first go to the svm directory and input python svm.py into the terminal and that is all you need to do to run the dual svm and kernel_svm you need to go to the SVM directory and run python dual_svm.py